 Sundried tomato hummus is a creamy dip or spread that balances the sweet-tart flavour of sundried tomatoes with the earthiness of chickpeas.

-Hummus is a nutritious and delicious addition to a platter or snack.
 In this hummus, I’ve combined sundried tomatoes to give a depth of flavour.

 Sundried Tomato Hummus